 - Flexibility at the level of buildpacks, as well as at the level of a particular project:

 - In general, the only true ideology is "Down with Job Security!
-The process of creation must be easy and enjoyable!"
+The creation process must be easy and enjoyable!"

 Finally, the icing on the cake is DigitalOcean, an awesome cloud service that provides the Dokku machine as a one-click application.
 We will need a fixed number of droplets for the game sandboxes, and an unpredictable number of droplets for players, one droplet per team.
-We will deploy players' droplets during the registration of teams from a specially prepared image, using the DigitalOcean API.
+We will deploy players' droplets during the teams registration from a prepared image, using the DigitalOcean API.

 Setting up a master SSH key

-At the time of the event, we will often interact with remote machines - the game sandboxes will place SSH keys in the player's droplets for deploy, the players will deploy new releases of bots, tech support will access the player's droplets to eliminate possible problems.
-To ensure the security of connections, we will always use the SSH protocol and RSA key pairs.
+At the time of the event, we will often interact with remote machines - the game sandboxes will place SSH keys in the player's droplets for deployment possibility, the players will deploy new bot releases, tech support will access the player's droplets to eliminate possible problems.
+To ensure the connections security, we will always use the SSH protocol and RSA key pairs.